 While for most people the words “wood type” might not cause immediate excitement, once you step into the Hamilton Wood Type museum, that quickly changes.

-The history of wooden type has seen it fall in and out of favor many times over the years.
+The history of wood type has seen it fall in and out of favor many times over the years.
 Movable wooden type was first developed in China around 1040 AD, though was rejected in favor of clay type, due to the presence of wood grain in the print, and the warping of the wood blocks due to the ink.

-Wooden type returned to in China in the 1200s when a cheaper and more efficient method of producing it (including typesetting with bamboo strips to hold the blocks in place) was developed, making wood type a worthwhile alternative to clay.
-In 1834, William Leavenworth brought the use of wooden type back to America for much the same reasons, it was cheaper then lead, and now, it could be carved by machine, making it much more uniform.
+Wood type returned to in China in the 1200s when a cheaper and more efficient method of producing it (including typesetting with bamboo strips to hold the blocks in place) was developed, making wood type a worthwhile alternative to clay.
+In 1834, William Leavenworth brought the use of wood type back to America for much the same reasons, it was cheaper then lead, and now, it could be carved by machine, making it much more uniform.

-The museum’s most impressive display is the 145-foot wall of type, the world’s largest wall of wood type, as well as the thousands of different styles to be discovered in drawer after drawer of wooden type.
+The museum’s most impressive display is the 145-foot wall of type, the world’s largest wall of wood type, as well as thousands of different styles to be discovered in drawer after drawer of wood type.
 The museum has “a fully functional workshop and educational venue” and “illustrates antique printing technologies including the production of hot metal type, hand operated printing presses, tools of the craft and rare type specimen catalogs”.

 Obscura Day location: April 9, 2011.